rootkovska/tweetbrief/README.md

     - `AWSLambdaFullAccess`
     - `IAMFullAccess`

-- `AWS_REGION` -- the AWS region in which resources will be created.
+- `AWS_DEFAULT_REGION` -- the AWS region in which resources will be created.

 ### Deployment

 The deployment process are peformed using one of the available scripts:

-- `./scripts/aws-deployment.sh` for AWS deployment,
+- `./docker-compose.aws.yaml` for AWS deployment via `docker-compose`,

-- `./scripts/docker-deployment.sh` for local deployment.

 - `./docker-compose.yaml` for local deployments via `docker-compose`.

 Both of them require Docker and Docker Compose installed.
-In case of AWS, it is also needed to have AWS CLI v2.

 ## How